-If your lead or contact data comes from online forms or doesn’t go through any validation or verification process, you reps may be spending more disconnecting than connecting with prospects.
+If your lead or contact data comes from online forms or doesn’t go through any validation or verification process, your reps may be spending more time disconnecting than connecting with prospects.
 That’s why we built phone number pre-validation into our dialer as well.

 When a rep making calls and gets on a roll, it’s especially frustrating to see calls fail to connect.
 Often this frustration gets reported back as a VoIP problem, rather than what’s really at the root: bad numbers.

 For many reps, their livelihoods can often depend on the quality and stability of their phone and voice system.
 Investing in your network and taking the necessary steps to enable your team with the right equipment can turn a frustrating VoIP experience into a reliable and scalable component of your successful sales organization.